vejnar/miRmap/README.md

  - **probabilistic** features: *P.over binomial* and *P.over exact*, and
  - **sequence-based** features: *AU content*, *UTR position* and *3' pairing*.

-> **NOTE** This is a re-implementation by the same author of the miRmap library published in 2011 with most of the core algorithm unchanged.
+> **NOTE** This is a reimplementation by the same author of the miRmap library published in 2011 with most of the core algorithm unchanged.
 Please refer to the [miRmap1](https://git.sr.ht/~vejnar/miRmap1) repository for the old library.

 ## Online